 A vegan diet is very different to a non-vegan diet and therefore, the knives required to cook each diet are also somewhat different.
 A non-vegan diet may include meat, fish, and dairy.
 Whilst a vegan diet will be way more focused on vegetables, fruits, and alternative protein sources.

 These different ingredients will massively vary in softness, size, and texture.
-For instance, for non-vegans they may require large cleavers to cut through animal-based products, but that really isn’t necessary with vegan food.
+For instance, non-vegans may require large cleavers to cut through animal-based products, but that really isn’t necessary with vegan food.

 With my history of working in kitchens and creating recipes for Edible Ethics for the past 5 years, I thought it was about time I put together this guide to the only kitchen knives you need as a vegan.
 These are the very knives I used to carry around in my knife roll and take to work and supper clubs.
 They are also the very knives I use regularly in my own kitchen.